 Getting all the goods together was probably the most challenging part as it required coordination and help from the team as well.
 Once the goods arrived at the lodge, many staff members got involved putting the boxes of items together ready for dispatch.

 Finally came the day to drive all the goods to the Quelhue community and have the opportunity to meet with the families directly.
-As the team visited each of them, and took the time to explain the values of the company and how Africa Foundation had supported this donation, they were greeted with smile of surprise and happiness from both the children and their parents, some of them so grateful for such help, that they decided to give back fresh eggs from their chickens as a sign of gratitude.
+As the team visited each of them, and took the time to explain the values of the company and how the shareholders of &Beyond had supported this donation, they were greeted with smile of surprise and happiness from both the children and their parents, some of them so grateful for such help, that they decided to give back fresh eggs from their chickens as a sign of gratitude.